cslovell/tellfinder-universal/README.md

 ## Overview

+TellFinder is an open-source tool for domain specific search.
+It provides efficient visual analytics to support domain experts by automatically characterizing and organizing publicly available Internet data.

 This repository is a sample application built from TellFinder's open source component libraries.
 It uses publicly available Reddit data as it's datasource.
-The client-side is built using the [Aurelia](http://aurelia.io) fron-end framework, while the back-end is built from (https://projects.spring.io/spring-boot/)
+The client-side is built using the [Aurelia](http://aurelia.io) front-end framework, while the back-end is built from [Spring Boot](https://projects.spring.io/spring-boot/)

 ## Prerequisites
 - [Java8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)